audacity/audacity-support/troubleshooting/recovering-corrupted-projects/README.md

 {% embed url="https://github.com/audacity/audacity-project-tools/releases" %}

 After downloading, follow the instructions relevant to your system.
-Note: macOS is not supported yet.
+Note: macOS is supported on Apple Silicon, but not Intel.

 {% hint style="warning" %}
 **Caution:** Make sure you have plenty of space left on your computer.
 You will need roughly 4 times the size of your .aup3 for a successful recovery.
 If you have a 10GB file, you should have at least 40GB available.